riatelab/magrit/docs/en/functionalities/classification.md

 ::: warning Deprecation

-This method is now deprecated in favor of the CKMeans method, which gives better results (entities are generally classified as in the Fisher-Jenks method but with class limits that are easier to read) in a much shorter calculation time.
+This method is now deprecated in favor of the CKMeans method, which gives better results (entities are classified as in the Fisher-Jenks method but with class limits that are easier to read) in a much shorter calculation time.
 We therefore recommend using the CKMeans method instead.

 :::